getdish/dish/docs/next.md

   - needs some sort of commenting feature
   - slowly make great lists

+- list cards would be really nice on native/mobile if they had a swipe to see them. swipe right to see first item. like instagram gallery photos. would work nicely on desktop too and look pretty nice.

 - osm data

 - restaurantpage vertical top tags / top dishes lists